 All hunters applying for a municipal hunting permit must possess all appropriate licenses and zone permits issued by the New Jersey Division of Fish and Wildlife for white-tailed deer hunting in the aforesaid Borough land assigned to each hunter with a Borough-controlled hunting permit.

 A single permit is valid for one hunting season.

 All state hunting regulations, licensing requirements and permit requirements shall be in effect on Borough-owned lands open to hunting.
 Hunters are responsible for obtaining and learning state regulations and Borough open space regulations.
 All hunters acquiring a Borough-controlled hunting permit shall attend a mandatory, preseason safety awareness meeting to be announced when hunting permits are issued.
-Hunters seeking a Borough permit shall be at least 21 years of age, with no criminal history, or history of any violations of state fish and wildlife statutes, rules and/or regulations, and pass a designated proficiency test.
+Hunters seeking a Borough permit shall be at least 21 years of age, with no criminal history, a valid license from State Fish and Wildlife, and pass a designated proficiency test.

 The use and/or construction of permanent tree stands are prohibited.
 Hunters found using a permanent tree stand will be subject to prosecution pursuant to Subsection E herein and termination of the permit issued.
 Portable tree stands are allowed, but are used or left unattended at the user's risk.
 The permit holder's name and permit number must be on the stand in an obvious location.
 Screw-in tree steps must be removed at the end of the permit season or when the tree stand is moved.
 Deer feeders are permitted, but must be removed by the final day of the hunter's permit.

 Possession of a permit to hunt on Borough-owned land does not give hunters permission to cross private property.
 Hunters are responsible for knowing the boundaries of Borough land, as well as safety zones.